josephlijo/jsBoot/Learning/reactBoot/README.md

 );

 - Check [babel's REPL](https://babeljs.io/repl/) to check how it gets transformed.
-- Link this code to [elements](//codepen.io/LJdev/pen/KQoyvY)
+- Example code to use basic structure - [elements](//codepen.io/LJdev/pen/KQoyvY)
-- In addition to the this we need to include [React](//unpkg.com/react/umd/react.development.js) and [React DOM](//unpkg.com/react-dom/umd/react-dom.development.js) JavaScript code files
+- In addition to this we need to include [React](//unpkg.com/react/umd/react.development.js) and [React DOM](//unpkg.com/react-dom/umd/react-dom.development.js) JavaScript code files

 ## Do we need JSX?
 - No, instead of using JSX, we can use `React.createElement...` to create elements
 - But, JSX makes it more readable
-- In Angular, we have seen a way of separation of concerns by putting HTML in *some.component.html* and backing code in *some.component.ts*, and in the backing code file we specify which template to render.
+- In Angular, we have seen a way of separation of concerns by putting HTML in `my.component.html` and backing code in `my.component.ts` and in the backing code file we specify which template to render (using `decorator`).
+Then we make use of *in built* data binding *to bind component class data to view*.
+In Angular, this *backing code class* encapsulates data.
-In React, we are separating the concerns, but in a more intuitive way like `const element = <div className="test" anotherProperty="">`; React uses the same concept of Angular (would be right to say Angular borrowed this concept) named `components` but it React components contains both `html`, and `JavaScript`.
+In React, we are separating the concerns, in a similar way, `const element = <div className="test" anotherProperty="">`; React uses the same concept of Angular named `components` but React components contains both `html`, and `JavaScript` together.
 - JSX is an expression itself and it can contain expression.
 See [example](https://codepen.io/LJdev/pen/aqYqyM)

 **Attributes in JSX**